Belarus opposition says fate of country, Ukraine intertwined

 UNITED NATIONS (AP) — The fate of Belarus and Ukraine are “interconnected,” and both countries must fight together to safeguard their very existence because Russia doesn’t view them as independent sovereign states, Belarus’ opposition leader said Friday.

-Sviatlana Tsikhanouskaya, who fled to Lithuania after Russian ally Alexander Lukashenko claimed victory in disputed August 2020 elections that many thought she won, said in an interview with The Associated Press that Belarus and Ukraine were once part of the Russia empire and “there will be no free Belarus without free Ukraine.”
+Sviatlana Tsikhanouskaya, who fled to Lithuania after Russian ally Alexander Lukashenko claimed victory in disputed August 2020 elections that many thought she won, said in an interview with The Associated Press that “there will be no free Belarus without free Ukraine.”

 As long as Russian President Vladimir Putin is in power, she said on the sidelines of the U.N.
 General Assembly, there will be constant security threats to Ukraine — and to Belarus’ western border.

-Tsikhanouskaya said neither country wants to be part of another Russian or Soviet Empire.
+Tsikhanouskaya said neither country wants to be part of another Russian empire.

 “So Belarus is part of this problem and this problem, this crisis, has to be solved in this context,” said.